nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-03-28-whats-in-a-burndown/index.md

 ---
 title: What's in a burndown?
-description: "Discover the essentials of burndown charts in Agile.
-Learn how to visualize progress and enhance team communication for successful sprints."
+description: Discover the essentials of burndown charts in Agile.
+Learn how to visualize progress and enhance team communication for successful sprints.
 date: 2012-03-28
 creator: Martin Hinshelwood
 id: "5002"